codypaternostro/RemotePro/docs/en-US/Watch-RpRunspaces.md

 ## NOTES
 - The function relies on the following module variables and collections:
-    - Initialize-RpRunspaceJobs
-        \`$script:RunspaceJobs\`: Tracks each runspace dispatched.
+- Initialize-RpRunspaceJobs $script:RunspaceJobs: Tracks each runspace dispatched.
-    - Initialize-RpRunspaceResults
-        \`$script:RunspaceResults\`: Collects results from runspaces.
+- Initialize-RpRunspaceResults $script:RunspaceResults: Collects results from runspaces.
-    - Initialize-RpOpenRunspaces
-        \`$script:openRunspaces\`: Static collection of active runspaces.
+- Initialize-RpOpenRunspaces $script:openRunspaces: Static collection of active runspaces.

-- The log path is determined using the \`Get-RpLogPath\` cmdlet, which provides the path to the RemotePro AppData location.
+- The log path is determined using the Get-RpLogPath cmdlet, which provides the path to the RemotePro AppData location.

-- UI updates rely on a TextBox control (\`$uiElement\`), where job and status messages are displayed.
+- UI updates rely on a TextBox control ($uiElement), where job and status messages are displayed.
 This UI element must be bound to "Runspace_Mutex_Log" for proper updates.
+Runspace job collection and maintenance of runspaces running in the background.
+Log relies on .psm1 module manifest definition variable ...
+The cmdlet Get-RpLogPath for providing location to the RemotePro AppData location.
+UI relies on...
+\[System.Windows.Controls.TextBox\]$uiElement to be set to "Runspace_Mutex_Log" to update the UI Jobs indexing relies on...
+$script:RunspaceJobs = \[System.Collections.ArrayList\]::Synchronized((New-Object System.Collections.ArrayList))
+Results relies on...
+"$script:RunspaceResults = \[System.Collections.ArrayList\]::Synchronized((New-Object System.Collections.ArrayList))"
+If implemented, static runspaces from "$script:openRunspaces" which relies on...
+"$script:openRunspaces = New-Object PSObject -Property @{ Jobs = New-Object System.Collections.ObjectModel.ObservableCollection\[object\]}"

 ## RELATED LINKS